serverlessunicorn/ServerlessNetworkingClients/docs/FAQ.md

 |`conn = connect('pairing_key_123')`|`conn = connect('pairing_key_123')`|
 |`conn.send(b'Hello!')`             |`conn.recv(buf)`                   |

+1. How does Serverless Networking work?
+Serverless Networking enables communication between Lambda functions (or between Lambd and an application running on EC2 or other servers) by using a reliable protocol layered on top of UDP.
+Although UDP (also called datagrams) is _un_reliable, Serverless Networking messages are fully reliable - it handles retransmissions, dropped packets, out-of-order delivery, flow control, and other issues similar to (but distinct from) TCP.
+To establish a connection between Lambdas, which operate behind a NAT, Serverless Networking also relies on a scalable, websocket-basd NAT Puncher-as-a-Service.
+This Amazon API Gateway-hosted public service replaces the role that STUN and TURN servers occupy in traditional content-based NAT punching scenarios.

+1. How is Serverless Networking packaged?
+Serverless Networking is delivered as a public Lambda Layer.
+By default, it connects to the NAT Puncher service hosted by Serverless Tech.
+You can also deploy your own NAT Puncher or use the open source library and Python language bindings under a BSD license.

 1. _Do I have to understand or write retry logic, sliding windows, or other networking-level code in order to use Serverless Networking?_
 No!
 Serverless Networking handles the hard work for you.
 Reliable transport, including flow control, dynamic bandwidth tuning, and retry logic as well as higher level capabilities like buffer and file transfer in Python 3 work "out of the box".